section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/enged-content-idea-suggestion.md

 What are the 3-5 most important things the reader should understand or be able to do after reading this article?

 ### References:
 Please list links to any published content/research that you intend to use to support/guide this article.
-(If none, please indicate 'N/A'.)

 ### Templates to use as guides
 - [How To Guide Template](https://github.com/section-engineering-education/engineering-education/blob/master/new_contributors/how-to-guide-template.md)